jannikr/HelloLecture/README.md

 **Success Scenario:** The student searches for a course name and gets a general (with other universities) or specific (university depending on profile) overview  of courses that match his/her search.

+**Extension:** If the searched course is not available, the user could add new data.

 ### Rate Course
 **Primary Actor:**: Student

 **Success Scenario:** The student selects a course and evaluates the individual categories for the course.

-### Update University/Departments/Study programmes/Courses
+### Update or add University/Departments/Study programmes/Courses
 **Primary Actor:**: Administrator

-**Success Scenario:** The administrator selects a course and edits the informations
+**Success Scenario:** The administrator creates a new University and inserts relevant information

+### Update or add Departments/Study programmes/Courses
+**Primary Actor:**: Student or Administrator

+**Success Scenario:** The user creates a new Departments/Study programmes/Courses based on an existing University and inserts relevant information for each area.

 ## Sources of information
 * Software Engineering I & II at Beuth University of Applied Sciences